Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Our guides made our trek to Ciudad Perdida with kids fun and educational.
 The kids especially liked the Sleeping Plants, which are little plants whose leaves temporarily wilt when you touch them (like they are going to sleep).

 Our group stopped for a little talk with an indigenous person on our way to Camp 2.
 We learned about their daily life and belief systems.
-Our kids were interested in his tools and stuff, but they found the rest pretty boring.
+Our kids were interested in his tools and a few of the hands-on details, but they found the rest pretty boring.

-What Life is Like in the Lost City Camps with Kids?
+What Are the Lost City Camps Like with Kids?

 The beds in the Lost City camps are typically long rows of bunk beds.